-He wrote: “He [Judge Hathorne] made himself so conspicuous in the martyrdom of the witches, that their blood may fairly be said to have left a stain upon him . . .
+“He [Judge Hathorne] made himself so conspicuous in the martyrdom of the witches, that their blood may fairly be said to have left a stain upon him . . .
 I know not whether these ancestors of mine bethought themselves to repent, and ask pardon of heaven for their cruelties . . .
 At all events, I, the present writer, as their representative, hereby take shame upon myself for their sakes, and pray that any curse incurred by them . . . may be now and henceforth removed.”

 The following year in 1851, with the release of the critically acclaimed House of the Seven Gables, Hawthorne was at it again.
 The book’s plot was centrally based on Hawthorne’s own family and Judge John Hathorne’s fight with Philip English, whose wife Hathorne had condemned to death for witchcraft.

 In the book, the Pyncheon family has allegedly suffered greatly for its involvement with the witch hysteria.
 But as Judge Pyncheon desperately wants his next-door neighbor’s land, he sets a course of action to see that neighbor, Thomas Maule, is convicted for witchcraft.

 Poor Thomas Maule is at the gallows on Gallows Hill when he curses the Pyncheon family: “God will give you blood to drink and quench your greed for eternity.”

 Judge Pyncheon ignores the threat and continues on with life.
 He takes the Maule land and builds an illustrious estate on it, including a house that is said to have looked eerily like the Turner-Ingersoll Mansion (aka the House of the Seven Gables).